 In March 2019, the CEO of a UK energy provider received a phone call from someone who sounded exactly like his boss.
 The call was so convincing that the CEO ended up transferring $243,000 to a “Hungarian supplier” — a bank account that actually belonged to a scammer.

 This “cyber-assisted” attack might sound like something from a sci-fi movie, but, according to Nina Schick, Author of “Deep Fakes and the Infocalypse: What You Urgently Need to Know”, “This is not an emerging threat.
 This threat is here.
 Now.”

-To learn more about how hackers use AI to mimic speech patterns, listen to Nina’s discussion about deepfakes with Elvis Chan, Supervisory Special Agent at the FBI at Tessian Human Layer Security Summit.
+To learn more about how hackers use AI to mimic speech patterns, watch Nina’s discussion about deepfakes with Elvis Chan, Supervisory Special Agent at the FBI.

 While the case failed, it’s an important reminder: cybersecurity is business-critical and everyone’s responsibility.
 In fact, Gartner predicts that by 2024, CEOs could be personally liable for breaches.